Bexar Juvenile Board Plan

 An attorney shall submit by October 15th each year a statement that describes the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins October 1 and ends on September 30.
 The report must be submitted through the online form to the Texas Indigent Defense Commission.

-In addition to the requirements for CLE set out below, attorneys must attain a minimum of six hours of CLE in juvenile law annually to be eligible for appointment in juvenile cases.
-As an alternative to meeting the CLE requirements, an attorney may be currently certified in juvenile law by the Texas Board of Legal Specialization.
+In addition to the requirements for CLE set out below, attorneys must attain a minimum of six hours of CLE in juvenile law annually to remain eligible for appointment in juvenile cases.
+As an alternative to meeting the initial CLE requirements as set out below, an attorney may be currently certified in juvenile law by the Texas Board of Legal Specialization.
 Continuing legal education activity completed within a one-year period immediately preceding the initial reporting period may be used to meet the educational requirement for the initial year.

 The following provisions are also included in the rules to add flexibility so that attorneys may meet the requirements without causing an undue burden:

-If board Certified in Criminal Law or Juvenile Law, you are automatically qualified to receive court appointments in every category of juvenile offense described below.
+If Board Certified in Criminal Law or Juvenile Law, you are automatically qualified to receive court appointments in every category as set out below.

-(1) Have at least four years prior experience in criminal litigation; and
+(1) Have at least four years prior litigation experience in criminal or juvenile law; and

 (2) Prior experience as trial counsel in four felony (district court or juvenile district court) jury trials in the last five years; must have served as lead counsel in two of these trials; and

-(2) Prior experience as lead or co-counsel in at least two felony (district court or juvenile district court) jury trials.
+(2) Prior experience as lead or co-counsel in at least two felony (district court or juvenile district court) jury trials.; and

 Observed the following procedures in the 289th, 386th, and 436th District Courts: